microsoft/devsquad-dataops/quickstart/README.md

 # Setup the Hands-On Lab

-Execute all these steps below to setup your evironment for running the Hands-On Lab.
+Execute all these steps below to setup your evironment before running the Hands-On Lab.

 ## Step 1: Azure DevOps Setup